 If one or more teeth need to be replaced and are next to each other, a bridge may be recommended as a tooth replacement option.
 Tooth-supported bridges snap over several teeth to bridge the gap created by the missing tooth.
 The teeth that work to support the bridge are ground down to be able to receive the prosthesis.
-Because of this, some patients do not like the idea that healthy teeth have to be permanently reshaped.
+Some patients do not like the fact that healthy teeth have to be permanently reshaped.
 A dentist commonly places bridges.

 Bridges are not sold as a permanent tooth replacement option; they need to be replaced after some time of normal wear and tear.
 The time between receiving and replacement of a bridge varies from patient to patient — sometimes they last as little as a few years.
 Over time, these replacement costs can add up, although they cost less up front.